Jamhuri F.C.

 Jamhuri Sports Club, is a football club based in Pemba Island, Zanzibar.

+History

-Jamhuri was established in 1953, and at that time was called Barghash Sports Club.
+Jamhuri was established in 1953, and at the time was called Barghash Sports Club.
 After the Zanizibar revolution in 1964, the name was changed to Jamhuri.

 The main rival team is Mwenge S.C. as both team are located in Wete.
 Jamhuri was the first team from Pemba Island to be crowned champions of the Zanzibar Premier League.